 Modifying custody and child support orders is the wrong time to try your hand at lawyering.
 Modifications are an area where it is almost always dangerous to go to court alone.
-In Dallas and Fort Worth divorces many people go to court without a lawyer.
+In Texas divorces many people go to court without a lawyer.
 The courts generally do what they can to help people move through the divorce.

 However, many of these helpful tools do not exist in custody and child support modifications.
 In modifications there are far fewer presumptions.
 The parties have to do more work to prove their case.
 The facts are more problematic.
 The parents are no longer in a situation where they recently lived together and parented together.
 Now they have separate lives and their own objectives.
 As a result, the party that prevails in a modification is usually the one that uses the legal system more effectively.

 A custody modification lawyer can be an important resource in a custody modification for a number of reasons.
 An attorney can be a filter of reason and focus through the process to keep the emotional frustration from prolonging the process.
 An attorney can also use his expertise with the law and the local family courts in both the legal proceedings and with helping to shape a resolution that the courts will accept and may be a compromising fit for both parents.
 If you have to take your modification to trial then you definitely need representation to present the court the strongest case for your desired modification.
 Find an attorney in your area and schedule a consultation before making any decisions.

 - 6 risks in a child custody modification lawsuit in Texas